isaacdel/JsonSearchEngine/README.md

-# Json Search Engine
+# JSON Search Engine

-This cmd app searches withing a array of json objects and returns the matching jsons for the query.
+This cmd app searches withing a array of JSON objects and returns the matching JSONs for the query.
+The app supports large JSON files.

 ## Getting Started